 Get into Teaching

-If you want your training to be based in a school where you can be fully immersed in the life of a teacher from day one, a school-led training course is for you.
-You're selected by the school and are based there during your training.
+The two local providers, Sussex University and The University of Brighton offer training based in a school where you can be fully immersed in the life of a teacher from day one.
+You're selected by the school and are based their during your training.
 You will also spend time in at least one other school to gain the broad experience required to become a qualified teacher.

 All school-led courses cover the practical and theoretical elements of teaching, often with university partners.
 Most school-led courses lead to a postgraduate certificate in education (PGCE) and/or master's-level credits, in addition to qualified teacher status (QTS).